communitybridge/docs/set-timezone.md

 # Set Timezone

-You can the set the timezone to a specified timezone.
+You can set the timezone to a specified timezone.

 To set the timezone, select the timezone from the list.
 Click **Save** to save the update.